All about our renew, reuse and repair furniture.

 Backing all the above up, there is also the Restart project.
 A “people-powered project”, they “aim to fix our relationship with electronics”.

 Don’t be afraid to let us know if you think that we are wrong either.
 We’d love to hear your views about our furniture and ethics.
-We’d also like to hear from companies who have the repair, re-use or recycle ethos.
-Or just who make long lasting products.
+We’d also like to hear from firms who have the repair, re-use or recycle ethos and make long lasting products.